Track Talk W13

 Ezanne Grobler

-By creating our own learnership, we establish a way to “create our own” automation engineers.
-Our syllabus was designed to combine the required industry skills, whilst upskilling the learners in the tools and languages required by our main customers.
-Not only did we address our recruitment problem, but we also confronted social predicaments that our country is facing.
+By creating our own learnership, we established a way to “make our own” automation engineers.
+Our syllabus was designed to combine the required industry skills while upskilling learners in the tools and languages our main customers require.
+Not only did we address our recruitment problem, but we also confronted the social predicaments that our country faces.

-Our beautiful country, South Africa, is confronted with several social dilemmas as a result of our past.
-Two of these are the exceptional high unemployment rate, as well as upskilling in our previous disadvantage.
-In addition to these, within our software testing consulting company, we experienced a shortage of affordable automation engineers – with the right combination of skills – to address our clients’ needs.
+As a result of our past, our beautiful country, South Africa, is confronted with several social dilemmas.
+Two of these are the exceptionally high unemployment rate and upskilling our previously disadvantaged.
+In addition to these factors, our software testing consulting company experienced a shortage of affordable automation engineers – with the right combination of skills – to address our clients’ needs.

-Most of our competitors looked to the East to solve their problems, either by recruiting from there, or outsourcing their automation work.
-However, when we stopped looking at these problems in isolation, and instead combined the skills problem with our country’s social dilemmas, we realized a perfect storm was created.
+Most of our competitors looked to the East to solve their problems by recruiting from there or outsourcing their automation work.
+However, when we stopped looking at these issues in isolation and instead combined the skills problem with our country’s social dilemmas, we realised we had a perfect opportunity instead.

-An individual WhatsApp message, describing the opportunity of the learnership, went viral.
-Within a week we received more than 5,000 resumes.
-Sifting through these was quite a task, but by using several assessment approaches, 15 successful candidates received offers for fulltime employment.
+Our single WhatsApp message describing the learnership opportunity went viral.
+Within a week, we received more than 5000 CVs.
+Sifting through these was quite a task, but using several assessment approaches, 15 successful candidates received full-time employment offers.

-On August 1, 2022, these newly appointed learners embarked on a two-month academy journey.
-The syllabus included an introduction to software testing, fundamentals of test automaton, several automation tools courses, the principles of DevOps, the principles and ways of work of different development mythologies, as well as exposure to various application lifecycle tools.
-Our clients were pleased that we could place resources with them, who not only understand their challenges, but also had the skills to solve them.
+On 1 August 2022, these newly appointed learners embarked on a two-month academy journey.
+The syllabus included an introduction to software testing, fundamentals of test automaton, several courses on automation tools, the principles of DevOps, the principles and ways of working within different development mythologies, and exposure to various application lifecycle tools.
+In turn, our clients were pleased that we could place resources with them who understood their challenges and had the skills to solve them.

-What did we learn from all of this?
+What did we learn from all this?
 Sometimes, by combining challenges, the solution presents itself.
-In our case, by redirecting our external focus, and finding solutions to our country’s needs, we found a solution for our own need as well.
+In our case, by redirecting our external focus and finding answers to our country’s needs, we found a solution for our own needs as well.